App version: 0.1.0

 Types of Legal Fees

-According to the American Bar Association (ABA), lawyers must charge “reasonable” fees, ones that are not excessive.
-They can charge their fees in a variety of ways, so be sure to do these things:
+According to the American Bar Association (ABA), lawyers must charge “reasonable” fees.
+In other words, ones that are not excessive.
+When talking to an attorney, make sure to:

-• Once you receive a bill, ask for an explanation about any fees you don’t understand.
+• Ask about any fees you don’t understand.

-On the specifics of the fee, an attorney could charge an hourly fee or a flat rate.
+Attorneys may charge hourly or charge a flat rate.
 They may work on a contingency basis and statutory fees may play a role.
-Here’s more about each.
+Types of fees may include:

 Attorney Hourly Fees